rockNroll87q/pyDrawing/README.md

 Toy example on how to use the mouse to draw stuff in python.
 If you prefer to use the `builder` version of Psychopy, take a look to this [link](https://gitlab.pavlovia.org/rockNroll/demo_drawing) for the code and this [link](https://pavlovia.org/run/rockNroll/demo_drawing/html/) for an online demo.

+  *Please note that drawings is now greatly implemented in Psychopy 3*

 ### What it does?

 <p align="center">